 BEIJING — The Royal Australian Air Force (RAAF) has begun an apparently overdue push for armed UAVs, with the chief of the service saying he is an "absolute fan" of such systems as the General Atomics MQ-1 Predator and MQ-9 Reaper.
 The declaration of an ambition comes two weeks after the RAAF secured government approval for full replacement of its fighter force.
 Australia will "definitely" get armed pilotless aircraft in the future, Air Marshal Geoff Brown tells the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "RAAF Pushes For Armed Pilotless Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "RAAF Pushes For Armed Pilotless Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.